TurboSource-Marialis/machtiani-releases/README.md

 [Join our discord server!](https://discord.gg/y3TR3d8Hxf)

 ***For now, it only work on GitHub projects you own or have push access to.
-If you don't have either, use it against a locally cloned fork that you own or have push rights to.***
+If you don't have either, use it against a cloned fork that you own or have push rights to.***

 1. **Add a git project**
    ```bash